-The stories we are hearing are distressing and could have been avoided.
+The stories we continue to hear about strip searches are distressing and could have been avoided.

 The laws and procedures guiding strip searches need to be improved.
 Young people should feel safe to ask police for help when it is needed.
 But the overuse of strip searches is making young people feel unsafe and closing down lines of communication with police.